-The TMDL document addresses seasonal variability on page 26.
-Since the LAs and WLAs apply throughout the year, independent of seasonal and climatic conditions, and are set equal to the applicable fecal coliform criteria or zero if the sources are prohibited, the TMDL ensures attainment of water quality standards for all seasonal conditions.
+Since the TMDLs apply throughout the year, independent of seasonal and climatic conditions, and are set equal to the applicable water quality standard or zero if the sources of pathogens are prohibited, the TMDLs ensure attainment of water quality standards for all seasonal conditions.

-EPA concludes that the TMDL document has adequately addressed seasonal variability.
+EPA concludes that the TMDL documents have adequately addressed seasonal variability.